Servings: 8-10 serving(s)

 This is the molasses baked beans recipe that I grew up with.
 Mom usually made baked beans for Saturday supper, along with a loaf of oatmeal brown bread.
 Molasses baked beans are cold weather comfort food, perfect for fall and winter, for supper or alongside fried eggs at breakfast.

 As an eight year old it was thrilling.
 Off we walked to our neighbourhood elementary school in a heavy breeze and pelted with rain.
 Before recess we could see garbage cans being blown down the street and before lunchtime we were told that school was closing due to the storm and we were all to go home.
-Most of us were walkers so out into the gale we went to make our way home.
+Most of us walked to school, so out into the gale we went to make our way home.

 Winds were clocked at over 140 km per hour and there were reports that salt spray from the Bay of Fundy was found on homes more than 10 km inland.
 I’m sure we were home before it got that bad but still…My poor mom hadn’t even been notified that school was closed.

 Baked beans are the sort of satisfying meal that helps you weather February storms.
 The long baking time keeps the kitchen cozy (although they can be baked in a slow cooker) and leftovers can be eaten with breakfast.

 While the beans are baking you can can start a batch of oatmeal brown bread…

 I grew up with this molasses baked beans recipe, which was adapted from a recipe in The Laura Secord Canadian Cook Book.
 It has a bit of a bite from the pepper (that’s the sass) to balance the sweetness and develops an amazing depth of flavour.
 Enjoy these baked beans with oatmeal brown bread , Sarah’s Brown Bread or cracked wheat brown bread.

 Do you have an Instant Pot?
 Try our easy recipe for “Baked Beans” in the Instant Pot.Print